NBA commissioner Adam Silver says no plans to pause season, but Christmas Day schedule could change

-NBA commissioner Adam Silver said on Tuesday that there are "no plans" to pause the season, even as numbers of players entering the league's health and safety protocols related to the coronavirus continues to rise.
+NBA commissioner Adam Silver said on Tuesday there are "no plans" to pause the season, even as the number of players entering the league's health and safety protocols related to the coronavirus continues to rise.

 "Frankly, we're having trouble coming up with what the logic would be behind pausing right now," Silver said.
 "As we look through these cases literally ripping through the country right now, putting aside the rest of the world, I think we're finding ourselves where we sort of knew we were going to get to for the past several months - and that is that this virus will not be eradicated and we're going to have to learn to live with it.
 That's what we're experiencing in the league right now."